 - Do I want to spend a chunk of my time at the pools and Typhoon Lagoon?

-Month By Month – When to Avoid Disney And When To GO
+Month By Month – When to Avoid Disney And When To Go

 While the exact dates of high attendance and low attendance changes year by year, there are certain times of the year and certain events happening at Disney that we suggest avoiding.

-2020 Disney World Crowd Calendar
+2023 Disney World Crowd Calendar

-Early January – Walt Disney World Marathon weekend is happening and schools are still on break which makes this a busy time in Disney World.
+- January 4 – 8 runDisney Marathon.
+Walt Disney World Marathon weekend is happening and schools are still on break which makes this a busy time at Disney World.

-Martin Luther King weekend brings a 3 day federal holiday weekend and college Cheerleading and Dance competitions.
+- Martin Luther King weekend (Jan.
+13 – 16) brings a 3 day federal holiday weekend and college Cheerleading and Dance competitions.
 While this weekend isn’t one of the busiest, it is wise to be aware that crowds are higher than what you may expect.

 Weather: Average Daily temperature is 61°, 7 days with precipitation this month

-Presidents Day Weekend – Holiday weekend and Twirl Mania competition, this is followed up by the Disney Princess Half Marathon weekend.
-The half marathon event also includes a 5k, 10k, and the Disney Fairy Tale Challenge.
+- February 23-26 runDisney Princess Half Marathon weekend.
+The half marathon event also includes a 5k, 10k, and the Disney Fairy Tale Challenge

 Weather: Average Daily temperature is 67°, 8 days with precipitation this month